-These Fiesta Chicken Rice Bowls take just 30 minutes to make and are perfect for meal prep!
-This dish is a simple mix of rice, chicken, salsa, corn and bell peppers.
+These Fiesta Chicken Rice Bowls are ready in 30 minutes and perfect for meal prep!
+All you need is rice, chicken, salsa, corn and bell peppers.

 Ingredients in fiesta chicken

 Pull that chicken out of the freezer and fry it up with spices you already have in your spice drawer, and veggies that are already in the fridge (and maybe about to go bad…am I right about that?)

 Here's the basic formula of these Fiesta Chicken Rice Bowls:

 - Brown rice (you can also sub in brown rice or soba noodles)

 - A variety of veggies (broccoli, mushrooms, scallions, cabbage…anything goes!)

 - Some sort of low-calorie sauce/condiment (salsa is ALWAYS my go-to!)

 - Rice: Instead of brown rice, feel free to use white rice or any other type of rice, really.
 Rice noodles and pasta also work, as well as quinoa.
 You'll cook your grains separately just like the rice, then add to the skillet along with the salsa when you're finishing up the cooking process.

 - Chicken: I use boneless, skinless chicken breasts in this recipe but you can easily use chicken thighs or even ground turkey or ground beef.
 The options for protein are endless.
 Heck, even just canned black beans will work as a protein and will cut down on the prep time of this recipe.